tencentyun/intlcloud-documents/product/游戏服务/游戏多媒体引擎/购买指南_intl.md

 ## Voice Filtering Service

 Voice filtering service is billed by filtered audio length.
-Voice filtering service is still in internal trial.
-Contact the Business Manager to enable it.
+Voice filtering service is still in beta test.
+Contact the Business Manager if you wish to use this service.

 ### Price List